ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 ### Ledger 0

 Connect ledger 0 device, unblock it, and run the Avalanche Ledger Application, as described in [How to use Ledger](https://support.avax.network/en/articles/6150237-how-to-use-a-ledger-nano-s-or-nano-x-with-avalanche) (up to and including point 4).
-Remind that Ledger 0 should have at least 2 AVAX to pay for the tx fees.
+Remember that Ledger 0 should have at least 2 AVAX to pay for the tx fees.

-When using CLI, it should recognice the ledger and use the associated address `P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5` as the one to pay for the tx fees and to do the first signature of the tx.
+When using CLI, it should recognize the ledger and use the associated address `P-avax1kdzq569g2c9urm9887cmldlsa3w3jhxe0knfy5` as the one to pay for the tx fees and to do the first signature of the tx.

 ### Subnet to use